Factsheet: A brief guide to the Mental Capacity Act 2005

 Making advance decisions about life-sustaining treatment

-This type of advance decision must:
+This decision must:

 - be in writing